tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 The second match I want to describe was a few fights later.
 It was between Hana (the faceless girl) and a girl with antlers growing from her head.

-“Next up: Horror Hana versus Stagora!”
+“Next up: Hana versus Stagora!”
 Marge announced them.

 Hana walked in first.
 She moved with eerie calm, like she didn’t need to see.